kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

 ---
-description: "Explains Kora JSON reader and writer generation, field requirements, naming, ignores, serialization levels, JsonNullable, sealed types, and Jackson integration.
-Use when working with @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, JsonNullable, JacksonModule."
+description: "Explains Kora JSON reader and writer generation, field requirements, naming, ignores, custom mappings, serialization levels, JsonNullable, sealed types, and Jackson integration.
+Use when working with @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, @Mapping, JsonNullable, JacksonModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora JSON reader and writer generation, field requirements, naming, ignores, serialization levels, JsonNullable, sealed types, and Jackson integration; key triggers include @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, JsonNullable, JacksonModule."
+  use_when: "Use this file for Kora docs or implementation questions about Kora JSON reader and writer generation, field requirements, naming, ignores, custom mappings, serialization levels, JsonNullable, sealed types, and Jackson integration; key triggers include @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, @Mapping, JsonNullable, JacksonModule."
 ---

 The `JSON` module creates efficient `JsonReader` and `JsonWriter` implementations for application classes at compile time and without using `Reflection` at runtime.